Who is a Lawyer?

 How do I find a lawyer?

 The Virginia State Bar, the organization that licenses attorneys, offers information for the public, as well as a Lawyer Referral Service, through which you may consult an attorney for a limited time at a reduced fee.
 The toll-free telephone number is 1-800-552-7977.
-The Lawyer Referral video explains more, and other public information videos can be found on the Virginia State Bar's YouTube channel.

 Some county bar associations also offer lawyer referral services that can be found through an internet search, your local court or your local law library.